FCANOF/EntregablesJavaAcademy2024/Semana 4/SpringJPA/README.md

 #### **8. `data.sql` (Optional)**

-This file is used to insert initial data into the `sensors` table when the application starts.
+This file is used to insert initial data into the `sensor` table when the application starts.
 You can add sample data for testing.

 ```sql
 INSERT INTO `sensor` (`id`,`sensor_name`,`sensor_type`,`status`) VALUES (1,'multisense','camera', 'calibrated');